trialsdev/Biomarker-Segmentation-Tutorial/README.md

 # Biomarker Segmentation Cloud Migration Code #

 This repository contains code that helps you to create a medical image segmentation workflow in the Google Cloud Platform (GCP).
-The model we are using in this example is the <a href = "https://github.com/msharrock/deepbleed">Deepbleed</a> model which is used for ICH Segmentation in the Brain.
-The code will create the following infrastructure in GCP.
+The model we are using in this example is the <a href = "https://github.com/msharrock/deepbleed">Deepbleed</a> model which is used for Intracerebral Hemorrhage (ICH) Segmentation.
+The code creates the following infrastructure in GCP.

 <img src = "https://user-images.githubusercontent.com/85404022/205371247-a677c4c3-1596-4b09-aebd-aa176703d24c.png" width = 750, height = 500></img>

+The GCP infrastructure expects input patient images in NIfTI <a href = "https://nifti.nimh.nih.gov/"> file format and outputs the segmented masks as a NIfTI file.

+*Please note that in order to minimize the resources used in GCP, we are not using any GPU resources.
+If you'd like to learn how to create a docker image with GPU resources enabled, please visit the <a href = "https://github.com/msharrock/deepbleed">Deepbleed</a> model page for more information.*

 ## Billable Resources ##